dram/smlnj-mirror/dev-notes/cps-primops.md

     generator a bit, since many operations have to fetch the data pointer.
 It could also make substrings and slices more efficient.

+  * Replace `RAW64SUBSCRIPT` with a `RAWSUBSCRIPT of numkind` to support packed sequences of other sizes and types.
+There should be matching `RAWSUBSCRIPTV` and `RAWUPDATE` primops to support the exposed representation of arrays and vectors as described above.

   * The `arithop` datatype could be made more precise by splitting it into pure and impure types.
 Of the 21 constructors, 13 are always pure, two are always impure, and only six can appear as arguments to either `ARITH` or `PURE_ARITH`.
 We might